 Sometimes your subconscious practically hits you over the head when it’s trying to communicate.
-The interpretation is that easy.
+Dream interpretation can’t get any easier.

 In the dream, I was sitting around a table with other people present.
 We were waiting for a meeting to begin.

 There was no conversation, nothing out of the ordinary for a regular business meeting.

 It was reflective of the fact that later the next day, I had a meeting to go to.

 You couldn’t call it a precognitive dream.
 The meeting was guaranteed to happen.

 A while back, I had another dream with similar content.
 An advisor was giving a class.
 The “class” had a simple message: “OKC = test.”
 The dry erase board had that equation.
 He held up a card with those words on it.
 The speech he gave belabored this point.

 “Oklahoma City is going to be a test.
 That’s what it is, a test.
 Understand?
 It’s a test of you, for you,” the advisor said.
 Everything he said belabored his point.